basiliqio/basiliq/README.md

 ### Checking the configuration

-After having generated the configuration, one might need to ensure its correct.
+After having generated the configuration, one might need to ensure it's correct after having modified it.

 One could do that with the following command: